Skip to Content

 Pruning

-Although Macho ferns are rapid growers and can outgrow their space quickly, pruning is not a necessary part of Macho fern care.
-It is recommended to remove dead fronds and also highly damaged fronds to encourage new, healthier growth.
+Although Macho ferns are rapid growers and can outgrow their space quickly, pruning is not necessary for Macho fern care.
+Removing dead fronds and highly damaged fronds is recommended to encourage new, healthier growth.

 You can prune your Macho fern from the edges to prune it to a round or cloud shape.
 You can also remove crisscrossing stems to give the plant a tidier look.